Wizarysan/warp-woolly-cook/README.md

 - Code quality (readability, use of modern syntax, linting...)
 - Support for edge cases (API error, API slow to respond...)
 - app architecture (folder structure, code spliting, ...)
-- automated test would be a big plus (they cannot run on glitch, so if you use a github repo for local development and testing, please )
+- automated test would be a big plus (they cannot run on glitch, so you'd most likely develop locally from you github repo, then sync it to glitch using the import/export function)